dnkmmr69420/dotfile-rollback-and-backup/README.md

 - help: displays help

 Archive commands is useful for transfering dotfiles from computer to computer unless you wanna use git

+## Known issues

+- Steam flatpak won't launch if `~/.config` is linked but will launch when unlinked